-The DHSMV strongly encourages parents and motorists to take extra care in safeguarding children.
+The FLHSMV strongly encourages parents and motorists to take extra care in safeguarding children.
 Low visibility and heavy pedestrian traffic can make navigating Halloween roadways tricky.
 Follow these safety tips to make this holiday a treat:

 - Pay attention and reduce distractions; turn off the radio and put down the phone.